 The customer should not have to repeat information again and again.
 This is one of the simplest ways to create a smooth experience and ensure convenience.

-But as Jenny states, it is also one of the most effective ways to build trust.
+It is also one of the most effective ways to build trust.

 When firms design journeys around real behaviour, real moments, and real vulnerability, action follows more naturally.